Install OpenSSH Server on Windows Server

 Back in 2017 Microsoft made OpenSSH available on Windows 10.
-Shorty after OpenSSH was also available for Windows Server, version 1709.
+Shortly after OpenSSH was also available for Windows Server, version 1709.
 This blog post should give you a simple step by step guy how you install OpenSSH Server on Windows Server.
 OpenSSH is available for Windows Server, version 1709 and higher.
 If you are running Windows Server 2016, and you want to stay in the long-term servicing branch, you will need to wait for the next Windows Server LTSC build.

 Install OpenSSH Server on Windows Server